Archbishop of Dublin (Catholic Church): Cathedrals

 As the established Church of Ireland retained both ancient cathedrals after the Reformation, the Roman Catholic prelate had no cathedral for several centuries but now maintains his seat at Saint Mary's Pro-Cathedral.

 Residence

-The office-holder's official residence is Archbishop's house in Drumcondra, where they have a two-room suite, the building largely functioning as meeting and office space in modern times.
+The office-holder's official residence is Archbishop's house in Drumcondra, where he has a two-room suite, the building largely functioning as meeting and office space in modern times.

 Status

 See the article Primate of Ireland for a discussion of the relative status of the Archbishops of Dublin and Armagh as Primates.